center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 6 - Exfil from Linux Host
 ### 📖 Overview

-The final step of the emulation plan is to exfiltrate the staged file in the `/tmp/` directory.
+**Step 6** emulates OceanLotus exfiltrating data of interest.
-Task the implant to upload the `/tmp/rota.tar.gz` file to the C2 server.
+OceanLotus tasks Rota Jakiro to upload the `/tmp/rota.tar.gz` file to the C2 server completeing the objective.
 *Note, the C2 server is limited to recieve data up to but not exceeding 65535 bytes.*

 ---